DaVinciJavascript/Syllabus/Week2_CSS.md

 ## Monday, April 18th

-- Tour of CSS3
-- CSS for Layout
+- The State of CSS
-- Bootstrap CSS
+- Layout with CSS
-- Publishing to CodePen
+- 12 column grid

 ### Examples